Twas The Night After Christmas: A Newfoundland Mummer Story

 Left the mummers in shadow, their backs to the glow.

-‘Til Gram exclaimed, “O, by d’ Lord thunder.”
+When Gram near exploded, “O, by d’ Lord thunder.”

 Rolling like capelin, the mummers they came.